barseghyanartur/django-dash/README.rst

 <https://github.com/barseghyanartur/django-dash/tree/stable/example>`__.

-Take a look at the templates in "example/example/templates" directory for getting a better idea of how to transform your own- or thirdy-part- templates into Dash templates.
+Take a look at the templates in "example/example/templates" directory for getting a better idea of how to transform your own or third-party templates into Dash templates.

 Also, the `example project
 <https://github.com/barseghyanartur/django-dash/tree/stable/example/example/foo>`__
 has example layouts, plugins and widgets implemented.
-Take it as a good example of how to add widgets for existing plugins to your own customly made layout.
+Take it as a good example of how to add widgets for existing plugins to your own custom layout.
 Make sure to see how same is done for the `bundled layouts
 <https://github.com/barseghyanartur/django-dash/tree/stable/src/dash/contrib/layouts/>`_.